flyway/flywaydb.org/documentation/commandline/index.md

 ### Credentials

 If you do not supply a database `user` or `password` via any of the means above, you will be prompted to enter them:
 <pre class="console">Database user: myuser
 Database password:</pre>

 If you want Flyway to connect to your database without a user or password, you can suppress prompting by adding the `-n` flag.

+There are exceptions, where the credentials are passed in the JDBC URL or where a password-less method of authentication is being used.

 ### Java Arguments